Best Time to Visit Lake Sutherland: Seasonal Guide for Planning Your Trip

 • Sol Duc Hot Springs Festival: Held in spring near the Sol Duc Hot Springs, this festival invites you to soak in the natural mineral waters while enjoying live music and food.

-• Olympic National Forest Hiking Festival: Enjoy group hikes in the summer throughout the Olympic National Forest, offering beginner-friendly hikes, overnight hikes, and even hikes with a focus on bird watching or nature photography.
+• Olympic National Forest Hiking Festival: Enjoy group hikes throughout the Olympic National Forest in the summer, with beginner-friendly options, overnight hikes, and even hikes focused on bird watching or nature photography.

 • Forks Old-Fashioned 4th of July: A classic small-town summer celebration in Forks with parades, games, and other fun activities.